ThitGaRang/moliz.fuml/ReadMe.txt

 To build using Eclipse:

-1.)
-Checkout the source from SVN or download and unzip the source '.zip' file into a local directory called 'fUML-Reference-Implemetation'.
+1. Checkout the source from SVN or download and unzip the source '.zip' file into a local directory called 'fUML-Reference-Implemetation'.
 This name reflects the current SVN folder name.

 	Note: For Eclipse with an integrated Ant build certain restrictions require some folder name to be baked into the Eclipse project external build configuration, hence we baked in the current SVN folder name for the RI.

-2.)
-Launch Eclipse and Create a Workspace.
+2. Launch Eclipse and Create a Workspace.
 In the "Select a Workspace" prompt, browse to the parent folder of the 'fUML-Reference-Implemetation' folder above.

-3.)
-Import the fUML RI Project Into the Workspace.
-Select File->Import->General->Existing Projects Into Workspace.
-Select 'Next>>".
-Select the 'Select Root Directory' radio-button, browse to the 'fUML-Reference-Implemetation' folder above, and select it.
+3. Import the fUML RI Project Into the Workspace.
+Select File->Import-> General->Existing Projects Into Workspace.
+Select 'Next>>'.
+Select the 'Select Root Directory' radio-button, browse to the 'fUML-Reference-Implementation' folder above, and select it.
 Then select 'Finish'.
 The project should begin building automatically.

 Testing
 -------